turtlesec-no/turtlesec-no.github.io/working.md

 ### Accessibility

 The office itself is on the floor above the ground floor of an old building which does not have an elevator.
-We will try to accomodate any kind of disability including providing the necessary equipment adapted to individual needs and/or preferences.
+We will try to accommodate any kind of disability including providing the necessary equipment adapted to individual needs and/or preferences.

 ### Remote

 Usually we will work at the clients offices, if the client permits we can also work remotely.
 How that is structured will depend on the client and the employee.
-We hope to have regular days where we work from the TurtleSec office so that we can get to know eachother better.
+We hope to have regular days where we work from the TurtleSec office so that we can get to know each other better.

 ### Travel

-As a rule no travel is required, but if the employee has a client that requires travel, all travel, accomodation and meals will be covered by TurtleSec.
+As a rule no travel is required, but if the employee has a client that requires travel, all travel, accommodation and meals will be covered by TurtleSec.
 A TurtleSec employee will not be required to take a client that requires travel.

 ### Language